bas-deboer/ChemoPar-Documentation/docs/source/api.rst

         try:
             with urllib.request.urlopen(url) as response:
                 data = json.loads(response.read().decode("utf-8"))
-                # Assuming the response contains JSON data, you can use json.loads to access the data

-                # Process or save the data as needed
                 print("Protein details retrieved:", data)
         except urllib.error.HTTPError as e:
             print("Failed to retrieve protein details.
 Status code:", e.code) except urllib.error.URLError as e:
             print("Error connecting to the server:", e.reason)

-    # Example usage:
     get_protein_details()